-Rheumatoid arthritis is a health condition that involves inflammation of the joint capsule (synovitis) that can cause severe pain.
+Rheumatoid arthritis is a health condition that involves inflammation of the joint capsule, a condition that is referred to as synovitis, that can cause severe pain.
 Traditional treatments include non-steroidal anti-inflammatory drugs (NSAIDs) and corticosteroid injections into the affected joint.
 More recently, disease-modifying antirheumatic drugs (DMARDs) have also been introduced as a treatment with positive results.

 The radiopharmaceutical colloidal erbium-169-citrate is often used, which is slow acting and can take several months to treat the damaged cartilage that surrounds the joint.
 The pain relief and improvement in symptoms can take up to six months to become evident.